Financial Independence Is Possible on a Tech's Salary

 What Financial Independence Actually Means

-Financial independence means your investments and savings generate enough income to cover your living expenses.
+Financial independence means your investments generate enough income to cover your living expenses.
 You don't need a million dollars to hit this mark — you need a number that covers your life.
 If your monthly expenses are $3,000, you need a portfolio that can reliably produce $3,000/month.
 The lower your expenses, the faster you get there.

 Step 1: Know Your Number